canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 Appendixes cover more esoteric or specialized topics, including how to add support for i386 (32-bit) images and how to set up advanced network configurations.

-Although MAAS is generally installed on a conventional server computer, for Ubuntu certification purposes, it is sometimes desirable to install MAAS on a portable computer, such as a laptop or Intel NUC, for field deployments, and this document occasionally refers to WiFi connections, laptops' keyboards, and similar portable-computer hardware.
-Most standing certification labs will devote a conventional server computer to the MAAS server role, though.

 Figure 1 illustrates the overall configuration that this document will help you create.
 This document describes configuration of the MAAS server device